-USC beats UCLA 64-63 on Tahj Eaddy’s last-second shot
+USC stuns UCLA 64-63 on Tahj Eaddy’s last-second shot

 Goodwin was 1 of 3 from the free-throw line in the closing seconds.
 But the Bruins were hardly any better.
 Jaquez and Bernard both missed the front end of free throws that could have provided some breathing room.

-After trailing by 13 in the first half, the Trojans kept their deficit to single digits over the final 20 minutes.
-They got within two on a three-point play by Goodwin midway through the half.
+After trailing by 13 in the first half, the Trojans got within two on a three-point play by Goodwin midway through the second half.

 The Bruins led 61-53 with 3:50 to play, but got just one field goal over the final 2 minutes.